ALVES-AEC-TECHNOLOGY/ALVES-AEC-TECHNOLOGY/README.md

 ### B.Arch. | BIM Developer & AEC Data Analyst | Tech & Automation Specialist

-Driven by the intersection of Architecture, Engineering, and Computer Science, I specialize in developing Python/C# automation tools and local AI pipelines to solve complex problems in **High-Complexity Transport Infrastructure Projects**.
+Driven by the intersection of Architecture, Engineering, and Computer Science, I specialize in developing Python/C# automation tools and local AI pipelines to solve complex problems in **High-Complexity Projects**.

 ---